Page Table of Contents

 3. How to transfer OS from HDD to SSD without reinstalling Windows?

-If you want to transfer your operating system from an HDD to an SSD without reinstalling Windows, you can use a way called cloning.
+If you want to transfer your operating system from an HDD to an SSD without reinstalling Windows, you can use a method called cloning.
 Cloning lets you migrate your OS from HDD to SSD without Windows reinstallation.

 EaseUS Disk Copy